 The student-led business awards programme for schools around the world.

-The School Enterprise Challenge guides and supports teachers and students step by step to plan and set up real businesses in school.
+The School Enterprise Challenge is an educational programme that teaches business and life skills.
+It supports teachers and students to set up a real business at their school.

-Student entrepreneurs develop lasting skills for business and entrepreneurship in a practical, fun and innovative way; teachers develop skills for student-centred learning and experiential education; and schools gain extra income for their school, or for a social cause of their choice.
+Student entrepreneurs develop essential life and business skills in a practical and innovative way; teachers develop skills for student-centred learning and experiential education; and schools gain extra income for their school or for a social cause of their choice.

 If you would like more information about school enterprises - how you can do it yourself or how you can help others to do it – visit www.schoolenterprisechallenge.org

 - Email: email@example.com

 - Telephone: outside the UK: +44 207 263 2306